vanyaahmed20/Rabin-Karp-Algorith/README.md

 # CONCLUSION
 In conclusion Rabin karp algorithm is used to find any pattern in the given sentence.
-This is done by using the hash value which is the efficient way of finding any pattern in the given string
+This is done by using the hash value which is the efficient way of finding any pattern in the given string.